krainey1/webdevtest/README.md

 To use currently:
 * Download/git clone files
-* open index.html from console (in the correct working directory)
+* open index.html from terminal (in the correct working directory)

 Current Notes: